QuietMisdreavus/quietmisdreavus.net/hire-me.md

 actually fits on one page, but this serves as a longer-form spot to host it so i can provide a little more context.
 I'm not super comfortable making a complete CV/resume totally public information.
 Consider this a somewhat-less-formal hybrid of those.

+I should note: **At this time, i'm not looking for a new position.** I originally wrote this page to help look for a job, but i'm leaving it up now so that existing links won't go dark.
+I feel like it's still valuable to have a public version of my technical background, even if the "hire me" URL isn't 100% accurate any more.

 If you're interested and want to reach out, you can email me at (victoria AT quietmisdreavus DOT net).